Bill Gregory

 William Penn Gregory, Jr. (born December 14, 1949) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Dallas Cowboys and Seattle Seahawks.
 He played college football for the Wisconsin Badgers.

-Early years
+Early life

 Gregory attended Lincoln High School where he practiced football, basketball and track.
 He enrolled at the University of Wisconsin, where he was named the starter at defensive tackle as a sophomore and finished second on the team in tackles with 75 (48 solo).

 In 1969, he was named a team captain.
 He led the team in tackles with 102 (58 solo), receiving honorable mention All-Big Ten and second-team Big Ten All-Academic honors.

 In 1970, he was moved to defensive end, posting 53 solo tackles and 55 assists, receiving All-Big Ten and third-team All-American honors.

 In 2007, he was inducted into the University of Wisconsin Athletic Hall of Fame.